 As many of you know, I represent a ward in downtown Toronto that has a number of bicycle lanes, including an important north-south connection on Sherbourne St. Given the volume of multiple modes of transportation on our busy roadways, there is an ever present competition for space.
-Due to the risk of conflict between these modes, it is important for us to protect space that is designated for specific sectors.
-My affice has received numerous concerns related to vehicles integally occurrying lice to the sector of the rest of the rest of the sector of the sec
+Due to the risk of conflict between these modes, it is important for us to protect space that is designated for specific users.
+My office has received numerous concerns related to vehicles diegally occupying bicycle have the lighting the need for consistent enforcement.